-Only U.S. citizens or Permanent Resident Aliens with a Green Card in their possession or Asylees as classified by INS may apply.
+Only U.S. citizens or Permanent Resident Aliens with a Green Card in their possession or Asylees as classified by INS will be considered.

 Transfer Admissions

 The M.D. program is currently not accepting applications for advanced standing or transfer.